-If you have never built a new home you most likely don’t know where to start.
+If you have never built a new home, you most likely don’t know where to start.
 You have probably heard that you can find plans online.
 You have probably heard you should talk to a builder.
-You have probably heard you have to be careful because you might get taken advantage of in the process.
+You have probably heard you need to be careful because you might get taken advantage of in the process.
 There are a lot of questions and you really do have to trust a lot of people to give you good answers.
-It is a complicated process with many steps.
-There are many unknowns in the beginning of the process.
 So what questions should you ask when getting started?
 Who should you trust?

 I realize I am biased in this, but you should talk to an architect first.
 Call or email me your questions, seriously.
 Everyday we guide people through the process in an organized fashion to help you know who to trust, what questions to ask, and how to protect yourself.
 The most basic and first question that you should ask is – do you want a custom home or just a new home?